When to go

 Where to stay

 New hotels have sprung up in slowly changing neighborhoods, such as Public, hotelier Ian Schrager’s bastion of hipness in the still-gentrifying Lower East Side.
-But the sweet spot just might be small Midtown properties like the Redbury or the Archer Hotel in freshly renovated older buildings with competitive rates ($119-$232, in winter).
+But the sweet spot just might be small midtown properties like the Redbury or the Archer Hotel, in freshly renovated older buildings with competitive nightly rates ($206 to $249 in winter).

 Ways to save: Home rental services such as HomeAway, VRBO and Airbnb may save you money over a hotel stay.
-Airbnb dominates in the Big Apple, with more than 19,000 listings — from entire apartments to individual guest rooms — that can often be less expensive than a hotel room of the same size.
-When choosing a hotel, include a weekend, when business travelers have left town.
+Airbnb dominates in the Big Apple, with more than 38,000 listings — from entire apartments to individual guest rooms — that can often be less expensive than a hotel room of the same size.
+When choosing a hotel, extend your stay to include a weekend, when business travelers have left town.

 How to get there

 With three major airports, getting to Gotham is easy.
-The closest to Midtown Manhattan is LaGuardia Airport (LGA), followed by John F. Kennedy International Airport (JFK) and New Jersey’s Newark Liberty International Airport.
-Penn Station is the Amtrak hub in Manhattan, with easy connections to the subway system.
+The closest to Midtown Manhattan is the recently renovated LaGuardia Airport (LGA), followed by John F. Kennedy International Airport (JFK) and New Jersey’s Newark Liberty International Airport.
+The newly opened and glorious Moynihan Train Hall, adjacent to Penn Station, is the Amtrak hub in Manhattan, with easy connections to the subway system.